Eloped Wedding Announcement Wording

 and wedding are just as valid for an elopement as they are for a traditional

 Having said that, we also believe that it's

-So it's important to know and understand the traditions and the meanings behind them, but in the end you should always go with what feels right for you.
+important to know and understand those traditions, but in the end you should always go with what makes sense for you.

 Announcements made by the groom.